Which AI Model to Use? Choosing the Best AI Model for Your Needs (Updated) image

 OpenAI’s GPT-4.1

-GPT-4.1 is the latest and most advanced from OpenAI, specifically tuned for coding and instruction following.
+GPT-4.1 is specifically tuned for coding and instruction following.
 It features a massive 1-million-token context window, multimodal capabilities (text, image, code), and high performance on complex programming tasks.

 Google’s Gemini 2.5 Pro